Latest posts

 • A Tale of Two Campaigns: Domain Dominance and Divergent Doctrines in the War for Ukraine

-The Resistance Hub In recent weeks, Ukraine executed long-range drone strikes that disabled or destroyed over 40 Russian strategic aircraft across bases deep inside Russian territory.
+In recent weeks, Ukraine executed long-range drone strikes that disabled or destroyed over 40 Russian strategic aircraft across bases deep inside Russian territory.
 These strikes were not symbolic—they were targeted disruptions of Russia’s strike capacity.
-Meanwhile, Russia continues to fire missiles and drones at Ukrainian cities, hitting apartment buildings, energy infrastructure, and…
+Meanwhile, Russia continues to fire missiles and drones at Ukrainian cities, hitting apartment buildings, energy infrastructure, and hospitals.
+These two

 Read more